Car collection of the 29th Sultan of Brunei: FX

-A Ferrari FX, commissioned by the Sultan of Brunei for Pengiran Muda Abdul Hakeem, was originally a Ferrari F512M that was extensively modified into a unique vehicle with a body designed by Pininfarina and outfitted with a sequential paddle-shift gearbox by Williams.
+A Ferrari FX, commissioned by the Brunei royal family, was originally a Ferrari F512M that was extensively modified into a unique vehicle with a body designed by Pininfarina and outfitted with a sequential paddle-shift gearbox by Williams.
 The FX, built in a series of seven, features an aluminum and carbon fiber body, upgraded cooling system, and a distinctive two-tone interior.
-While the Sultan intended to keep the FX hidden as part of his vast collection, details of the car leaked, causing excitement among enthusiasts.
-One of the FX models, a dark blue example (#103396), was not delivered to Brunei and was later purchased by collector Dick Marconi for his museum in the Marconi Automotive Museum, Southern California.
+While he intended to keep the FX hidden as part of his vast collection, details of the car leaked, causing excitement among enthusiasts.
+One of the FX models, a dark blue example (#103396), was equipped with a Williams Racing paddle shift gearbox that was operated by hydraulics.
+However, it was not delivered to Brunei and was later purchased by collector Dick Marconi for his museum in the Marconi Automotive Museum, Southern California.

+F90

 The F90 was developed as a result of Prince Jefri's 1988 order to Pininfarina to design a very rare and distinctive supercar based on the Testarossa chassis.
 The prince became a top client for Pininfarina after placing an order for six vehicles, having initially ordered just one.
 The prince insisted on starting again with a fresh design even though he had nearly finished the Mythos.
 In 2002, the outcome of this unique assignment was made public when a picture of a red F90, one of the prince's collection of automobiles, was posted online.

+456 Night Vision/Venice series

 Two of the Ferrari 456 cars in the royal family's collection have night vision, demonstrating cutting-edge technology that is rarely found in mass-produced automobiles.
-At least three customised Ferrari 456 sedans are part of the collection; two are green and one is red.
-It also includes Ferrari 456 GT wagons, such as the yellow, black, and green models, some of which are only seen in the collection and others, like the silver Venice, which have occasionally been seen outside.
-Four Ferrari 456 Spyder variants in yellow, red, silver, and green add even more variety.
+Aside from the Night Vision examples, there came the exclusive 456 Venice series which involved versions of the 456 GTs in estate, saloon and convertible form in which 7 estates and at least 6 saloons and 6 estates were made as well as special wheels made specifically for the Venice series.
+They came in red, yellow, black, forest/emerald green, silver, and even titanium which is only seen on one of the 456 Venice estates, some of which are only seen in the collection and others, like the forest green, silver and black Venice estates, the forest green Venice convertible and the silver Venice saloon, which have occasionally been seen outside with the black Venice estate being the most recent.
 Collectively, these automobiles illustrate the era's focus on custom coachbuilding as well as the royal family's penchant for unique and avant-garde car designs.

+288 GTO Evoluzione

 The Ferrari 288 GTO Evoluzione is one of the Ferraris in the collection.
 This car, which was officially one of six, was supposed to be Ferrari's entry in Group B rallying before the series was canceled because it was too fast, too lethal, and too uncontrollable.
+The one in the collection featured a built-in radio and was street-converted by Pininfarina.